ChrisWiegman/chriswiegman.com/content/posts/getting-started-with-a-full-featured-wordpress-plugin-environment.md

 ---
-title: "Getting Started With a Full Featured Wordpress Plugin Environment"
+title: "Getting Started With a Full Featured WordPress Plugin Environment"
 date: 2020-06-10T14:22:25-04:00
 description: "I've developed WordPress starter plugin for a modern development workflow.
 Here's how you can get started with it."
 draft: false